BedfordWest/bedfordwest.github.io/_posts/2015-08-14-an-experiment-with-arch-i3-pt2.md

 display and VGA1 is my external monitor.
 In order for this setting to work with i3, however, I needed to add the command as an executable statement in my `~/.i3/config` file.
 The syntax for this was simply `exec --no-startup-id xrandr --output eDP1 --auto --left-of VGA1`.
-Once I did this, my external display now displayed output indepdently from my laptop primary display and defaulted to a separate workspace, as expected!
+Once I did this, my external display now displayed output independently from my laptop primary display and defaulted to a separate workspace, as expected!

 Despite hearing so many terrible things about setting up Wi-Fi on Linux and, despite having a wireless adaptor known to have conflicts with Linux, I actually had a fairly easy time getting my Wi-Fi to work.
 I simply needed to identify